discord-net/Discord.Net/docs/guides/concepts/events.md

 ### Safety

-All events are designed to be thread-safe in that events are executed synchronously off the gateway task in the same context as the gateway task.
+All events are designed to be thread-safe; events are executed synchronously off the gateway task in the same context as the gateway task.